January 21, 2026

 Charcoal Operations – Courtesy The Henry Ford

 At its height, the plant produced 100 tons of charcoal briquettes a day.
 However, this amount exceeded what was needed in northern Michigan.
-Soon, the charcoal briquets were packed, branded, and shipped to its dealerships, who sold the charcoal across the country.
+Soon, the charcoal briquets were packed, branded, and shipped to their dealerships, who sold the charcoal across the country.
 Ford was so pleased with this innovative product that during Chicago’s 1933-34 Century of Progress Exposition, Ford included the packaged charcoal in the exhibit.
 “Picnic Kits” with Ford charcoal and portable grills were sold to promote leisure motoring, and picnicking soon began appearing for sale in Ford dealerships, and a whole new industry was born.

 Ford died in 1947, and the company was taken over by his grandson, Henry Ford II.
 The grandson, known as the Deuce, worked to phase out the Village Industries and Ford Charcoal Briquette Company at Iron Mountain.
-Ford sold the wood chemical operation to local businessmen who changed the name of its founder.
-The Kingsford Chemical Company was founded in 1951.
-Kingsford Charcoal remains is the largest producer of charcoal briquets in the world.

 Sources